Lawnmower Man 2: Beyond Cyberspace

-Lawnmower Man 2: Beyond Cyberspace (also subtitled Jobe's War) is a 1996 American science fiction action film written and directed by Farhad Mann, and starring Matt Frewer, Patrick Bergin, Austin O'Brien, and Ely Pouget.
-It is a sequel to the 1992 film The Lawnmower Man.
+Lawnmower Man 2: Beyond Cyberspace (also subtitled Jobe's War) is a 1996 American science-fiction action film written and directed by Farhad Mann, and starring Matt Frewer, Patrick Bergin, Austin O'Brien, and Ely Pouget.
+It is the sequel to the 1992 film The Lawnmower Man.
 The film was negatively reviewed by both critics and general audience.

 Plot

 The founder of virtual reality, Dr. Benjamin Trace, has lost a legal battle to secure a patent on the most powerful worldwide communications chip ever invented.
 Touted as the one operating system to control all others, in the wrong hands the "Chiron Chip" has the potential to dominate a society dependent on computers.
 When corporate tycoon and virtual reality entrepreneur Jonathan Walker takes over the development of the Chiron Chip, he and his team discover Jobe Smith barely alive after the destruction of Virtual Space Industries.
 After having his face reconstructed and his legs amputated, they hook him up to their database to have him help perfect the Chiron Chip.

 Six years later, a now 16-year-old Peter Parkette is a computer hacker living in the subways of a cyberpunk Los Angeles with a group of other runaway teens.
 While hooked into Cyberspace, Jobe reconnects with Peter and asks him to find Trace for him.
 Peter locates Trace living in a desert and brings him to his hideout to speak with Jobe.
 Jobe shows Trace his newly constructed cyber-world and asks about the Egypt link, a hidden Nano routine in the Chiron Chip's design.
 Trace refuses to tell him, noting that Jobe is insane and would not understand its power.
 Enraged, Jobe hacks into the subway system's computer to send another train crashing into the one Trace and the teenagers are in, but Trace causes the runaway train to crash into a construction site instead.